Center Participates at the Launch of CORA Whistleblowing Platform

 With technical support from the Center for Fiscal Transparency and Integrity Watch (CeFTIW), the exercise assessed how government agencies are implementing strategies to fight corruption, as enshrined in the National Anti-Corruption Strategy (NACS) 2017-2021; identify gaps and lapses, and explore ways to make improvement on curbing the menace of corruption from the grassroots.

-In attendance were the Executive Chairman of the ICPC, Professor Bolaji Owonsanoye and his team, the Group Managing Director of the Nigerian National Petroleum Corporation (NNPC), Mr Mele Kyari, was also present to make a presentation on how he has been tackling corruption in the extractive industry.
-The Director-General of the National Orientation Agency, Dr. Garba Abari, also made invaluable contributions.
+In attendance were the Executive Chairman of the ICPC, Professor Bolaji Owonsanoye and his team, the Group Managing Director of the Nigerian National Petroleum Corporation (NNPC), Mr. Mele Kyari, who made a presentation on how he has been tackling corruption in the extractive industry.
+The Director-General of the National Orientation Agency, Dr. Garba Abari also made invaluable contributions.

-Others Include representatives of the vice president office, Professor Fatima Aliyu Abubakar; the Nigerian Financial Intelligence Unit (NFIU), the Economic and Financial Crimes Commission (EFCC), represented by Director of Planning, Mr Bamanga Bello; the National Information Technology Development Agency (NITDA), represented by the director of the infrastructure, Dr. Usman Abdullahi; the Federal Ministry of Justice (FMOJ), represented by Ms. Chisom M. Aghadinun; Bureau for Public Procurement, represented by Aliyu Adamu, Director Regulation, Database and ICT; Office of Head of the Civil Service of the Federation, represented by Ibiene Roberts Patricia, Perm.
+Others Include representatives from the Vice President’s Office, Professor Fatima Aliyu Abubakar; the Nigerian Financial Intelligence Unit (NFIU), the Economic and Financial Crimes Commission (EFCC), represented by Director of Planning, Mr. Bamanga Bello; the National Information Technology Development Agency (NITDA), represented by the Director of the Infrastructure, Dr. Usman Abdullahi; the Federal Ministry of Justice (FMOJ), represented by Ms. Chisom M. Aghadinun; Bureau of Public Procurement, represented by Aliyu Adamu, Director Regulation, Database, and ICT; Office of Head of the Civil Service of the Federation, represented by Ibiene Roberts Patricia, Perm.
 Sec.
 Special Duties Office; The Nigerian Customs Service, represented by Ag.
-ACG Investigation, Enforcement and Inspection, UG Muhammad.
+ACG Investigation, Enforcement, and Inspection, UG Muhammad.
 Also, in attendance were representatives of the Technical Unit on Governance and Anti-Corruption Reforms (TUGAR), and Presidential Advisory Committee on Anti-Corruption (PACAC); and of the representatives of CSOs: Human and Environmental Development Agenda (HEDA) and United Nations Office of Drugs and Crime (UNODC).

-In his final remarks, the Chairman applauded the agencies for their commitment towards ensuring the successful implementation of the National Anti-Corruption Strategy and urged them to put more effort on bridging the gaps in the implementation of the policy as the deadline expired.
-He also extended his warm regards to the Center for Fiscal Transparency and Integrity Watch for coming with such initiative.
+In his final remarks, the Chairman applauded the agencies for their commitment towards ensuring the successful implementation of the National Anti-Corruption Strategy and urged them to put more effort into bridging the gaps in the implementation of the policy as the deadline expired.
+He also extended his warm regards to the Center for Fiscal Transparency and Integrity Watch for coming up with such an initiative.

-As the sole agency responsible for dissemination of financial intelligence, the visit focused on seeking strategies to advocate for the strengthening of the legal framework of the NFIU to enable it enhance its operational efficiency.
+As the sole agency responsible for the dissemination of financial intelligence, the visit focused on seeking strategies for the strengthening of the legal framework of the NFIU to enhance its operational efficiency.

-The team briefed the Director of NFIU, Mr. Modibbo Tukur and Management staff on previous work on legislative advocacy.
+The team briefed the Director of NFIU, Mr. Modibbo Tukur, and the Management staff on previous work on legislative advocacy.

-The Director commended the Center and expressed his support for CeFTIW and other CSO that are contributing t the fight against corruption.
+The Director commended the Center and expressed his support for CeFTIW and other CSOs that are contributing to the fight against corruption.

-CeFTIW Board of Trustees, Advisors and Staff pay a courtesy visit to the Chairman, Technical Unit on Governance & Anti-Corruption Reforms
+CeFTIW Board of Trustees, Advisors and Staff pay a courtesy visit on the Chairman, Technical Unit on Governance & Anti-Corruption Reforms

-In line with the implementation of the Strengthening the Anti-Corruption Environment in Nigeria (SACEN) project, which is supported by the MacArthur Foundation, members of the Board of Trustees and staff of the Center for Fiscal Transparency and Integrity Watch (CeFTIW), on 22nd April 2021, paid a courtesy visit to the management of Technical Unit on Governance & Anti-Corruption Reforms (TUGAR) to fashion out areas of collaboration and strengthening the implementation process of the National Anti-Corruption Strategy (NACS) 2017-2021.
+As part of our advocacies to Strengthens the Anti-Corruption Environment in Nigeria (SACEN) project, which is supported by the MacArthur Foundation, members of the Board of Trustees and staff of the Center for Fiscal Transparency and Integrity Watch (CeFTIW), on 22nd April 2021, paid a courtesy visit to the management of Technical Unit on Governance & Anti-Corruption Reforms (TUGAR) to fashion out areas of collaboration and campaign for the implementation of the National Anti-Corruption Strategy (NACS) 2017-2021.

-The visit was to seek collaboration between CeFITW and the House Committee on Financial Crimes, towards assessing areas of legislation that requires fortification in order to sustain the fight against corruption.
+The visit was to seek collaboration between CeFITW and the House Committee on Financial Crimes, towards assessing areas of legislation that require fortification in order to sustain the fight against corruption.

 CeFTIW Board of Trustees pay a courtesy visit to the Special Control Unit against Money Laundering (SCUML).

-On 23rd March 2021, the Board of Trustees, Advisors and Staff of Center for Fiscal Transparency and Integrity Watch (CeFTIW), paid a courtesy visit to the Special Control Unit against Money Laundering (SCUML).
+On 23rd March 2021, the Board of Trustees, Advisors, and Staff of the Center for Fiscal Transparency and Integrity Watch (CeFTIW), paid a courtesy visit to the Special Control Unit against Money Laundering (SCUML).

-As critical institution in combatting money laundering and corruption, the visit was to focused on seeking partnership with SCUML in the area of reducing corruption, money laundering and financing of terrorism using Designated Non-Financial Businesses and Professions (DNFBPs).
+As a critical institution in combatting money laundering and corruption, the visit was to seek partnership with SCUML in the area of reducing corruption, money laundering, and financing of terrorism using Designated Non-Financial Businesses and Professions (DNFBPs).

-CeFTIW Board of Trustees pay a courtesy visit to the office of the Honorable Attorney General of the Federation and Minister of Justice, Abubakar Malami SAN.
+CeFTIW Board of Trustees pay a courtesy visit to the office of the Honourable Attorney General of the Federation and Minister of Justice, Abubakar Malami, SAN.

-On 23rd of February 2021, the Board of Trustees, Advisors and Staff of Center for Fiscal Transparency and Integrity Watch (CeFTIW), paid a courtesy visit to the office of the Honorable Attorney General of the Federation.
+On the 23rd of February 2021, the Board of Trustees, Advisors, and Staff of the Center for Fiscal Transparency and Integrity Watch (CeFTIW), paid a courtesy visit to the office of the Honourable Attorney General of the Federation.

-The purpose of the visit was to brief the attorney general of the federation, Abubakar Malami, SAN, and seek for political support at the high level in order to strengthening the legal framework related to anti-corruption in Nigeria, and to brief the attorney general on our engagement by MacArthur foundation to seek ways of strengthening the anti-corruption war by legislative advocacy.
+The purpose of the visit was to brief the Attorney General of the Federation, Abubakar Malami, SAN, and seek political support at the high level in order to strengthen the legal framework related to anti-corruption in Nigeria, and to also brief the Attorney General on the Center’s engagement by MacArthur foundation to seek ways of strengthening the anti-corruption war through legislative advocacy.

-Specifically, the Center seeks for the passage of critical bills such as; Proceed of Crime Bill (POCA), Whistle Blower Protection Bill, Witness Protection Bill, Audit Bill as well as the and the Amendment of EFCC Act, NFIU Act and ICPC Act.
+Specifically, the Center sought for the passage of critical bills such as; Proceed of Crime Bill (POCA), Whistle Blower Protection Bill, Witness Protection Bill, Audit Bill as well as the Amendment of EFCC, NFIU, and ICPC Acts.